TomcaK/BankExercise/README.md

 # Exercises
-I created this repository to share codes which I created as homework from my JAVA course
+I created this repository to share codes I worked on as homework from my JAVA course